 If you're asking yourself -"What tyres do I need at this time of year?", you might want to go for all season tyres.
 This is because most people in the UK drive on the motorways and/or travel short distances.
 And with the British weather, this means the roads will be wet at worst.

 A good reason for selecting all season tyres over winter tyres is the fact that, judging by the multiple comparative tests performed in recent years, they seem to have shorter braking distances in wet conditions.
 An additional advantage is a fact that they can stay equipped even when warmer periods kick in.

 This saves money and time, as you won't have to change all four tyres once the season changes.
 This time, you'll result in slightly longer braking distances in general compared to the summer tyres, as the latter do perform better in temperatures over 7 °C.

-We work with over 2000 fitting partners throughout the UK so that you can drive the shortest distance possible and get your new wheels mounted for you swiftly and cheaply.
+We work with over 2000 fitting partners throughout the UK, which means that, wherever you are in the UK, there’s at least one fitting station nearby.
 Even though it's relatively easy to mount a complete wheel on your own, this way, you're sure it will be mounted by a professional, which is one less worry when thinking about the safety of your vehicle on the road.